 \item We collect all California AV DMV crash reports for the last five years.
 The reports are classified into easy, medium, and hard.
 Our system takes these reports and attempts to represent the scenarios as Scenic programs simulated through the CARLA simulator \citep{dosovitskiy2017carla}.

-\item Our system, ScenarioNL, is a Compound AI System \citep{gupta_shift_nodate} leveraging LLMs for generating Scenic Probabilistic Programs from natural language text.
+\item Our system, ScenicNL, is a Compound AI System \citep{zaharia_shift_nodate} leveraging LLMs for generating Scenic Probabilistic Programs from natural language text.
 Unlike \citet{scanlon_waymo_2021}, our system is fully automated and does not require human experts.
 It can handle a variety of natural language from simple text descriptions to full PDF crash reports thus surpassing the capabilities of existing diffusion-based approaches such that by \citet{zhong2023languageguided}.
 Furthermore, our system does is not restricted by template based strategies such as those by \citet{deng_target_2023} and \citet{wang_adept_2023}.
 It can theoretically represent any scenario.
-Furthermore, with additional natural language descriptions of AVs, we can represent any scenario and not just those with crashes.
+With additional natural language descriptions of AVs, we can represent any scenario and not just those with crashes.

-\item Qualitative Analysis of our system reveals the difficulty of generating Domain Specific Languages (DSL) for LLMs.
+\item Qualitative Analysis of our system reveals the difficulty of generating DSLs for LLMs.
 We share insights on how composing multiple strategies can alleviate some of the difficulties.
 Our methods are not unique to Scenic, and do not assume the existence of labeled data thus enabling the opportunity for other DSL generation.

-\item We further augment our approach by taking a systems' point-of-view.
+\item We further augment our approach by taking a systems' approach.
 We incorporate feedback from existing tools such as the Scenic Compiler to further guide LLMs towards semantically and syntactically correct Scenic programs.
 Our system consistently outputs syntactically-correct programs at rates of up to $90\%$.

 \end{enumerate}